 There was a time when backpacking was a thing only Europeans (particularly Scandinavians) indulged in.
-Maybe some other countries like Australia and New Zealand too had an active community of backpackers or frugal travelers.
+Maybe some other countries like Australia and New Zealand had an active community of backpackers or frugal travelers but it certainly was not a widespread activity.
 However, for the past decade, the number of people traveling on their own is on a rise.

 1) It’s a Rare Opportunity to Grow as a Human Being

 If you live in a big city, you will know what I am talking about.
 It is difficult to find opportunities in a city that can help you grow as a human being.
 Apart from expensive and shiny places to hangout, a city does not have much to offer.
 Solo and cheap travel allows you to explore territories you never knew existed.
-Being able to handle difficult situations by yourself, you learn and grow as a human being.
+By learning how to handle difficult situations by yourself, you learn and grow as you broaden your horizons.

 2) Build Confidence by Meeting Different People

-Traveling solo is the best way to build your confidence and faith in yourself.
+Traveling solo is a great way to build your confidence and faith in yourself.
 Plus, you also become more sociable as you get to meet people from different cultures and backgrounds than yours.

 In addition, socializing or making friends is quite easy for a solo/frugal traveler.
 All you need to do is book a cheap hotel in your destination city and wait to meet several other travelers arriving from around the globe.

 1) A Low-Cost Flight May Not Be as Comfortable as Others with a Regular Rate